FieldMap

 (Read and Write)

-• FirstThe first input value is used.
+• FirstThe first input value will be used.

-• LastThe last input value is used.
+• LastThe last input value will be used.

 String